-We are in the centenary of Robert Falcon Scott's British Antarctic Expedition 1910 to 1913.
+We have now finished celebrating the centenary of Robert Falcon Scott's British Antarctic Expedition 1910 to 1913.
 It is one of the most famous and stirring stories of world exploration.

 The Trust's sister organisation - Antarctic Heritage Trust (New Zealand) looks after the historic huts from the heroic era which are in the Ross Sea region.